munificent/craftinginterpreters/book/evaluating-expressions.md

 (0 / 0) == (0 / 0)
 ```

-According to [IEEE 754][], which specifies the behavior of double precision
+According to [IEEE 754][], which specifies the behavior of double-precision
 numbers, dividing a zero by zero gives you the special **NaN** ("not a number")
 value.
 Strangely enough, NaN is *not* equal to itself.